Tijnoz/FP-Turtle/README.txt

 modulesEx.txt : This example illustrates some basic functions the turtle can do.
-Do and repeat blocks, nesting and basic forward/right functions are used. flowerEx.txt : Draws multiple squares while turning, creating something that looks like a flower. basicRecurEx.txt : This shows a basic recursing algorithm going towards the left upper corner.
+Do and repeat blocks, nesting and basic forward/right functions are used. flowerEx.txt : Draws multiple squares while turning, creating something that looks like a flower. basicRecurEx.txt : This shows a basic recursing algorithm going towards the left upper corner. circlesEx.txt : This shows a recursing circle algorithm which doesn't fully accomplish a circle on each rotation, causing it to make a big green circle if left running long enough. fracTreeEx.txt : This example shows recursion with a break when the size gets too small, together with calculations.
+The result is a realistic looking fractional tree. snowflakeEx.txt : This example shows a Koch snowflake, recursively drawn.
+The level (detail) of the koch snowflake can be changed within the file.
+This is currently set to 5.
+Setting this higher than 7 is not recommended.
+//An example showing a rainbow with a gradient of colors was under production, but sadly we didn't find time to finish it =(